lynny9000/irish-energy-grants-database/README.md

 * Primary keys used throughout
 * Foreign key constraints enforce relational integrity
-* Junction table used for many-to-many grant relationships
+* Junction table used for many to many grant relationships
 * Composite primary key used in Application_Grant table
 * Approved and requested grant amounts stored at junction table level
 * Eircode validation using SQL CHECK constraints